What is the Importance of Resume Parsing in the Screening Stage of Recruitment?

 6. Lesser errors in parsing information

-Regardless of how experienced or focussed on your work you might be, you can in any case commit errors while parsing significant resume information.
+Regardless of how experienced or focused on your work you might be, you can in any case commit errors while parsing significant resume information.
 This is the place where a resume parser built can prove to be useful and increase your margins for errors.
-Simply inserting resumes into your resume parser and double-checking for any irregularity now and then will do ponders for your work productivity.
+Simply inserting resumes into your resume parser and double-checking for any irregularity now and then will do wonders for your work productivity.

 7. Effortless comparison of applicants

-When you have all the candidate information in one spot using a resume parser, it is a lot simpler to compare resumes from various candidates.
+When you have all the candidate information in one spot using resume parsing and analysis software, it is a lot simpler to compare resumes from various candidates.
 For instance, you could go to the experience tag and take out anybody without any experience.
 The candidates left would be suitable for the position.
 This is a lot simpler than physically perusing every candidate and searching for the section where it exposes the candidate’s skills.